MaxBarrera2148/maxb-cv-blog/content/posts/2019-07-19-automatically-add-friends-to-facebook.md

 What could be considered the third component of your eCommerce technology stack are third party services and software that provide additional functionality to your online store – for example, working with a payment gateway to process payments online or improving customer experience through marketing automation software.

-These tools not only save you development time, but they can also significantly improve your bottom line by saving you money and helping generate more sales.
+These tools not only save you development time, but can also significantly improve your bottom line by saving you money and helping generate more sales.

-Fast facts about eCommerce:\
+Fast facts about eCommerce:

-Around 50% of participants said that the number one reason for abandonment during check out is the high costs.
-(Baymard Institute)\
+* Around 50% of participants said that the number one reason for abandonment during check out is the high costs.
+(Baymard Institute)
-It’s expected that more than 95% of all purchases to be conducted via eCommerce by 2040.
-(Nasdaq)\
+* It’s expected that more than 95% of all purchases to be conducted via eCommerce by 2040.
+(Nasdaq)
-Around 9% of respondents said they used voice technology to shop once a week or more frequently.
-(PricewaterhouseCoopers)\
+* Around 9% of respondents said they used voice technology to shop once a week or more frequently.
+(PricewaterhouseCoopers)
-Of 1,888 interviewed U.S online consumers, around 40% said that the reason why they didn’t make a purchase was that it wouldn’t arrive on time.
+* Of 1,888 interviewed U.S online consumers, around 40% said that the reason why they didn’t make a purchase was that it wouldn’t arrive on time.
 Around 20% of them reported that they didn’t order a product because the delivery date was not precise. (eCommerce Consumer Insights Report)

 ### [](https://dev.to/maxbarrera2148/choosing-the-right-tech-stack-for-your-ecommerce-store-47ce#pricing-software)Pricing software